NickGiag/java-api-hospital/patchnotes.md

     -logged in user now see only their own appointments
     -doctor now see their appointments with all customers -login controller reimplemented
-    -UserNotFoundException when logging in with wrong credentials(still working on it)
+    -UserNotFoundException when logging in with wrong credentials

     v0.3.2
     -added css styles for all components

+    v0.3.5
+    -fixed the exception throwing problem
+    -added UserAlreadyExistException if someone tries to register with a username that already exists
+    -added WrongPasswordException if wrong credentials are given -added a logo
+    -fixed some more js warnings